 • Probability of failure for each vulnerability (get developer input on these).

 • Service-level agreements with clients and customers.

 • Human and equipment safety issues.

 Agile development methodologies have become pervasive throughout the industry, and this means that many software applications contain significant changes with each new product iteration—which translates directly into testing volatility.
-This is a challenge in and of itself: how do you design and implement automation testing that will readily and correctly identify these app changes and quickly update the tests with minimal levels of maintenance effort?
-Ideally, an automation testing solution should be able to handle this for you.
+This is a challenge in and of itself: how do you design and implement test automation that will readily and correctly identify these app changes and quickly update the tests with minimal levels of maintenance effort?
+Ideally, an test automation solution should be able to handle this for you.

 Challenge #3 — Evaluating and choosing good tools

 Many record and play testing tools are available, all trying to alleviate the same problem of automating manual tests, but have proven to be harmful to team's productivity levels.
 This makes it difficult to sift through the chaff and find tools that will actually improve software testing and meet real needs.
 It’s important to steer clear of hype, do sufficient research, and carefully evaluate fact-based proposals of reputable tool vendors.

 Tool evaluation can seem unachievable for various reasons:

 • Lack of expertise needed to make the most of the capabilities of a specific tool.

 • Indefinite knowledge on whether a tool exists to meet specific needs.